 Gidengil, O’Neill, and Young (2010) and Cicognani et al. (2012) also find that a mother’s level of political participation has a positive link with her daughter’s political interest, while Beauregard (2008) finds that parents’ education has a positive influence on their children’s political interest regardless of parents’ gender.

 Studies have investigated the gender patterns in parent–child political discussions, but the amount of political discussions does not seem to vary based on parents and children’s gender.
 While earlier studies found that children discuss politics more often with their fathers than mothers (Noller and Bagi 1985), more recent research has found no significant difference between fathers and mothers (Hooghe and Boonen 2015; Mayer and Schmidt 2004; Shulman and DeAndrea 2014).
-Similarly, while Noller and Bagi (1985) found that parents discuss politics more often with their sons, Mayer and Schmidt (2004) find they discuss it as much with their daughters than sons.
+Similarly, while Noller and Bagi (1985) found that parents discuss politics more often with their sons, Mayer and Schmidt (2004) find they discuss it as much with their daughters as their sons.

 Peers

 Friends and acquaintances can contribute to the development of political interest, mainly through political discussions.
 Political discussions with friends and acquaintances increase political interest among child and adult respondents (Klofstad 2007; Shehata and Amnå 2019).
 Peer-group diversity can also contribute to the development of political interest.
-The size of one’s social network has been found to have a positive relation with political interest, while political disagreement is not related to it (Pattie and Johnston 2009).
+The size of one’s social network has been found to have a positive relationship with political interest, while political disagreement is not related to it (Pattie and Johnston 2009).

 Political discussions among peers typically exhibit gender effects.
 Among adults, leaving aside relatives, 84% of men report discussing politics only with men, while 64% of women report discussing politics only with women (Huckfeldt and Sprague 1995).
 This could be a by-product of gender homophily, since people generally spend more time with other people of the same gender.